Typefacers/bug/README.md

 - 🐛 **Virtual Bug Extermination**: Because squashing real bugs requires actual skill
 - 📊 **Dashboard with Fancy Charts**: D3.js charts now sport gradients, grids, and zoom
 - 🏆 **Leaderboard System**: Compete with yourself since you're probably the only user
-- 🎨 **Windows 95 UI**: Nothing says "modern web development" like nostalgic 30-year-old design
+- 🎨 **Windows 95 Desktop**: Draggable, resizable windows with desktop icons, right-click menus, and a Start menu-powered taskbar
 - 🗃️ **Zustand State Management**: Because Redux wasn't complicated enough, we needed something "simpler"
 - ⚡ **Blazing Fast Vite**: The only thing fast about this project
 - 🎭 **TypeScript**: Added types everywhere except where they're actually needed
 - 🎨 **Tailwind CSS**: 47KB of utility classes to style 3 buttons
 - 🎬 **Framer Motion**: Animated everything because static websites are for quitters
-- 🖥️ **Windows 95 Taskbar**: Because productivity peaks with a retro clock
+- 🖥️ **Windows 95 Taskbar**: Dynamic buttons for every window plus the retro clock you know and love
 - 📂 **Start Menu**: Authentic start menu for quick navigation
 - 🔍 **Search & Filter**: Hunt bugs and leaderboard entries like a pro
 - ⏰ **PTO Rewards**: Earn ridiculous amounts of time off for each bug you squash